-Just over 8 cents of each healthcare dollar is spent on administrative costs.
-In 2018, almost \$3.6 trillion was spent on healthcare, and about \$302 billion of that money paid for government and insurance company administrative costs (CMS 2019; Hartman et al. 2019).
+Almost 8 cents of each healthcare dollar is spent on administrative costs.
+In 2015, more than \$3.2 trillion was spent on healthcare, and about \$252 billion of that money paid for government and insurance company administrative costs.
 Administrative costs can be defined and measured in numerous ways, but regardless of how they are measured, these costs eat up a great deal of money.
 Estimates vary, with some reaching more than 30 percent when all administrative costs, including those at provider organizations, are considered.
 One persuasive argument for establishing a universal or national healthcare system is that it can dramatically reduce administrative costs and hence make more money available for patient services.